 Smart kids play with toys like these:

 By playing jump rope with friends, kids find out how to take turns and play in harmony with their peers.
 Jumping requires coordination and promotes the development of large motor and problem-solving skills.

 “Crazy eights” or “war” card games and board games such as chess or checkers teaches fair play, strategy, taking turns and negotiating rules.
 Promote cooperation and help your child deal with the emotions that go along with winning and losing.

 Listening and fine motor skills are enhanced by playing the violin, piano, guitar or other musical instruments and it also helps to establish attention skills.
-Research has proven time and time again that learning music is often associated with smart kids – as you will see in this article entitled: Scientifically Proven: How To Make Your Kid The Smart Kid.
+Research has proven time and time again that learning music is often associated with smart kids.

 Note From The Author

 Sure, toys are a necessary tool to help kids develop.
 No one disputes that.
 However, it is important to mention that while toys are important in growth and development, the most important toy for any child, is YOU.
 It is you who nurtures your child’s growth.